hashicorp/vault/website/source/docs/concepts/policies.html.md

 ~> Policy paths are matched using the most specific defined policy.
 This may be an exact match or the longest-prefix match of a glob.
 This means if you define a policy for `"secret/foo*"`, the policy would also match `"secret/foobar"`.
+The glob character is only supported at the end of the path specification.

 ## Policies